calculuswhiz/jqwidgets-review/README.md

 ```

 ### Setting Properties
-The only thing that's weird is setting properties.
+The only thing that's still weird is setting properties.
 Like I mentioned above, setting properties doesn't refresh the widget.
 Luckily, they also have `setOptions()`:
 ```js
 // Unfortunately, their .d.ts was somewhat incompetently made, so if you want to make this work, you'll have to modify the .d.ts file to fix their inheritence/implementation mess for them gridReference.setOptions({option: value});